I often walk a fine line between honoring who my son is and teaching him the skills required to live as independently as possible.⠀

 Strict corrective interventions have never felt right to me.

-Schools are good at being “fixer factories” where problems in kids are identified, then corrected so that children conform to a set of standards outlined by some far-removed team of “experts.”
 The history of schools as correctional institutions is rooted in white supremacy, colonialism, capitalism, and ableism.
 A child’s weaknesses are at the forefront of lessons, evaluations, and reports.
-There is little regard for a child’s unique qualities because the system is set-up for standardization.⠀
+There is little regard for a child’s unique qualities because the system is set up for standardization.⠀

-I wasn’t aware of this myself until I was on the outside.
-Accommodations are difficult to implement, buildings are highly inaccessible (hint: it’s not all fixed with ramps), and objectives are often set for the student.
-The end-goal is to make a child more like other children.⠀
+Accommodations are difficult to implement, buildings are highly inaccessible (hint: a ramp does not fix all), and objectives are often set for the student.
+The end goal is to make a child more like other children.⠀

-This is how I approach home education.⠀
+This is how we approach home education.⠀

 At all times, I follow my son’s lead.